mr6r4y/notes/code-reading.md

 * Instrumentation to log history of data values at interface calls
 * Use of AspectJ to introduce otherwise invasive changes safely

+## Primer for Code Reading Practice

+* Read code and take notes in a `.md` file
+* Structure notes as Charters with Notes
+* Try to memorize function names and CFG
+* In a `.dot` file try to create the CFG and data flow from memory

 ## Charters

 ### C-1